spell-music/csound-expression/tutorial/SynthTutorial.md

 We can make our sounds more interesting by introducing randomness.
 There are several ways to create random signals (including noise).

-We can create a sequence of random numbers that change lineary with given frequency.
+We can create a sequence of random numbers that change linearly with given frequency.
 Also this unit can be used as LFO.

 ~~~